fbpx

 Sometimes, a dental filling isn’t enough to support a severely decayed or damaged area of your tooth, but you don’t need the support of an entire dental crown.
 This is where inlays and onlays come in.
 They’re a solution that bridges the gap between dental fillings and dental crowns to treat large areas on the tooth.

 Inlays are used on the chewing surface of the tooth, between the cusps.
-Onlays take on the cusps as well as the chewing surface of the tooth.
-The preparation of the tooth is similar to a dental filling, and the materials used are as well.
+Onlays take on the cusps and the chewing surface of the tooth.
+The preparation of the tooth is similar to a dental filling, and the materials used are also.
 A tooth-colored material is used so that it blends in with your smile.

 We want to provide you with the most stable restoration possible.
 Dental fillings can sometimes be too fragile to support the decayed area properly.
 Inlays and onlays also help avoid the need for a dental crown.
-A dental crown requires extensive preparation of the tooth and eliminates a lot of the tooth structure.
+A dental crown requires extensive tooth preparation and eliminates much of the tooth structure.
 Inlays and onlays provide a happy medium.

 Your Dental Visit